Icon-Newsletter-smaller

 Still, you can opt to apply personally via a walk-in procedure.
 Just submit the requirements or through your authorized representative to the city or municipal hall where your business is located.

-Business Permit Application and Renewal FAQs
+Business Permit in the Philippines: FAQs

 business permit philippines - faqs